Many US multinational organizations find themselves in labour courts abroad in clear violation of local employment law.

 It also means that an employee can quit at any time for any reason and without providing notice to the employer.

-Employers can also deny any claim attempting to seek benefits for losses as a result of termination.
+Employers can also deny any claim attempting to seek benefits for losses as a result of the termination.

 What many US employers don’t know is that the United States is the only country where employment at will applies